Last Updated on

 Although, there are schools that have more of a general first

-In these schools, you are required to take mostly general education (also known as core curriculum) courses in your first year, that essentially sets the foundation for your undergraduate degree.
-These typically include introductory and prerequisite English, Math, Sciences, Humanities, and Social Science courses, and might include a First-Year Experience course that covers topics like career development, study skills,
+In these schools, you take mostly general education (also known as core curriculum) courses in your first year that essentially sets the foundation for your undergraduate degree requirements.
+These typically include introductory and prerequisite English, Math, Sciences, Humanities, and Social Sciences courses, and might include a First-Year Experience course that covers topics like career development, career exploration, study skills,

 If the school you’re interested follows this standard, attending as an undeclared major is probably a safe option.